Pain – describing your pain

 • tiring or exhausting

-Some people find using descriptive sentences helpful such as ‘like a red hot needle’ or ‘like a tight band’.
+Some people find using descriptive sentences helpful, for example ‘like a red hot needle’ or ‘like a tight band’.

-Your health professional might ask you to rate the intensity of your pain (how bad it is) by choosing a number on a scale from 0–10.
-On this scale 0 out of 10 indicates that you have no pain at all, and 10 out of 10 means the worst possible pain.
-The middle (around 5) is moderate pain.
+The image below combines the first 3 options into a single rating scale.
+On this scale, 0 out of 10 means you have no pain at all, and 10 out of 10 means the worst possible pain.
+The middle (about 5) is moderate pain.

-You may be asked to rate your pain using the pain scale for your “best” day, “worst” day, and on an “average” day.
-This helps your health professional get a clear picture of how your pain level changes each day.
+You may be asked to rate your pain using the pain scale on your 'best day', 'worst day', and on an 'average day'.
+This helps your healthcare provider get a clear picture of how your pain level changes each day – or even within a day.

-Sometimes people have trouble describing their pain, this may apply to young children, people with intellectual difficulties, or where there are language barriers or communication difficulties.
-In these cases, your healthcare provider may use other signs to gauge pain.
+Sometimes people have trouble describing their pain.
+This may apply to young children, people with intellectual difficulties, or where there are language or communication barriers.
+In these cases, your healthcare provider may look for other signs to assess your pain.
 These include:

 • crying